 - Pillar Page – Content Strategy

-- Cluster Page – A beginner’s guide to content strategy
+- Cluster Page – Content Strategy: A Beginner’s Guide

-- Cluster Page – Content strategy advice from the pros
+- Cluster Page – Content Strategy: An Intermediate Guide

 See how they all target the same keyword?
 The misconception is that if you write about the same topic over and over and link back to a single “parent” page, then Google will consider you an expert.
 In reality, search engines will be confused and none of your pages will rank well.